 - Simmer: Cover and let simmer approx. 10-15 minutes or until veggies are firm but tender and meatballs are cooked through.

-- Acini de Pepe: Meanwhile, cook acini de pepe per package instructions (see Notes).
+- Acini de Pepe: Meanwhile, cook acini de pepe per package instructions or check out this tutorial (see Notes).

 - Serving: place some cooked acini de pepe in a soup bowl.
 Ladle the soup over top.
 Add a few dollops of basil pesto along with a generous amount of grated or shaved parmesan cheese.
 Serve with sliced sourdough bread and butter!